|

 external amplified speaker plugged into the headphone jack.

-So why not make the amplifier INTERNAL or on-board?
+So why not make the amplifier on-board?
+Literally on the

 |